‘Destiny 2’ Will Ban PC Players For Using Cheats For Other Games

 Destiny 2 launched on the PC with a controversy surrounding players who were banned within 24 hours of the game’s release.
 Bungie took a hardline stance against the use of software that could be used to cheat in the game and there were the usual posts flooding forums claiming innocence.
 The developer clarified Tuesday the game even checks cheat apps unrelated to Destiny.

-Bungie Community Manager Chris “Cozmo23” Shannon posted in the official forums and the Destiny sub-Reddit concerning how PC bans are being handled.
+Bungie Community Manager Chris “Cozmo23” Shannon posted in the official forums and the Destinysubreddit concerning how PC bans are being handled.
 He explained the studio does not differentiate between cheat tools made for Destiny 2 and those made of other games because “it would be easy to make a cheat tool that pretends to be a cheat tool for another game.”

 PC players who have any cheat tools installed on their computer are advised to make sure they are not running when starting Destiny 2.